Ireland: County Clare, Killarney & Dingle

 Kate Kearney’s Cottage to Lord Brandon’s Cottage; 7 miles, easy to moderate

-This morning, you’ll drive to Kate Kearney’s Cottage, the site where the legendary 19th-century beauty made and sold an illicit brew “very fierce and wild, requiring not less than seven times its own quantity of water to tame and subdue it.”
-Now a popular shop and pub, it’s also the starting point for today’s walk.
-You ascend a steady paved incline and traverse a spectacular glacial valley, known as the Gap of Dunloe.
-Your trail parallels a mountain stream over rugged terrain lined with massive boulders until you reach the pass between Macgillycuddy’s Reeks—Ireland’s tallest mountain range, at 3,414 feet—and the Purple Mountains.
-Then you’ll descend into the Black Valley.
-Throughout your journey, you’ll have a horse-drawn jaunting cart at the ready if you want a break.
+This morning, you’ll drive to Kate Kearney’s Cottage, once home to the legendary 19th-century beauty known for crafting and selling an illicit brew “very fierce and wild, requiring not less than seven times its own quantity of water to tame and subdue it.”
+Today, the cottage is a popular shop and pub—and the starting point for your walk.
+From here, you’ll ascend a steady, paved incline into the spectacular glacial valley known as the Gap of Dunloe.
+The trail follows a mountain stream through rugged terrain, flanked by massive boulders, until you reach the mountain pass between the MacGillycuddy’s Reeks—Ireland’s tallest mountain range at 3,414 feet—and the Purple Mountains.
+Then, you’ll descend into the remote and peaceful Black Valley.
+Throughout the journey, a horse-drawn jaunting cart will be available if you’d like to take a break and enjoy the ride.

-From here, you’ll board open boats and cruise to Ross Castle, a 15th-century tower house, as your boatmen regale you with tales of Napoleon, King Brian Boru, and others who have passed this way.
-An included lunch awaits you back in Killarney.
+From the valley, you’ll board open boats and cruise across the lakes to Ross Castle, a 15th-century tower house, as your boatmen share colorful tales of Napoleon, King Brian Boru, and others who passed through these storied waters.
+Afterward, you’ll return to Killarney, where an included lunch awaits.

-The afternoon and evening is yours to explore the vibrant town of Killarney.
-You’ll be sure to have the chance to mingle with locals and catch live music in one of Killarney’s lively pubs.
+The afternoon and evening are yours to enjoy at leisure.
+Explore the vibrant town of Killarney, mingle with locals, and perhaps catch some live traditional music in one of its lively pubs.

 Included Meals: Breakfast, Lunch

-Tonight is free for you to explore lively Dingle Town, a 10-minute walk from your hotel, or relax at the generously appointed property.
-Dinner is on your own.
-Perhaps enjoy the freshly prepared dishes at your hotel’s Coastguard Restaurant (reservations required) or at the more casual Blaskets Bar.
-Dinner is on your own.
+This evening is yours to explore lively Dingle Town, just a 10-minute walk from your hotel, or relax at the comfortably appointed property.
+Dinner is on your own tonight.
+You might choose to enjoy fresh, seasonal dishes at the hotel’s Coastguard Restaurant (reservations recommended), or opt for a more casual meal at the Blaskets Bar.

 Included Meals: Breakfast

-Three Peaks of Annascaul; 4.5 miles, moderate or Annascaul Village Loop walk; from 2 miles, easy
+Three Peaks of Annascaul; 4.5 miles, moderate or Kerry Camino and Village Loop Walk; from 4 miles, easy

 Start your morning with a leisurely breakfast overlooking the blue-glass waters of Dingle Harbor.
-Early risers may choose to set forth into Dingle Town, a village that has been described as an artistic girl who’s out for rowdy fun.
-Browse eclectic shops along the shoreline and watch as fishermen bring home their morning catch.
-Afterward, you travel 15 minutes to Annascaul.
-This authentic sleepy Irish town at the foothills of the Slieve Mish Mountains is set in the heart of the Dingle Peninsula.
-The village is also the celebrated birthplace of Tom Crean, the famous explorer who accompanied Ernest Shackleton on three Antarctic expeditions.
-With beaches to the south and mountains to the north, Annascaul is a walker’s paradise.
+Early risers may wish to wander into Dingle Town, a village often described as “an artistic girl who’s out for rowdy fun.”
+Browse the eclectic shops along the shoreline and watch as fishermen return with their morning catch.

 Included Meals: Breakfast, Lunch

-Clogher Beach Cliff Top Walk; 2 miles, easy.
+Lub na Cille Walk; 3 miles, easy.
 Ballydavid Coastline Walk; options from 2 miles, easy

-This morning you set out toward Slea Head, where small farms cling to the precipitous slopes along the magnificent Dingle Way.
-Your morning coastal walk between emerald-green farmland and deep-blue ocean reveals Iron Age remains, such as beehive huts used by Eremite monks and farmers.
-Rounding the head, you take in breathtaking views of the Blasket Islands spreading out before you.
-These were once the westernmost inhabited lands of Europe; a population decline to just 22 in 1953—and their lack of access to emergency services—drove residents to the mainland.
-You continue along grassy paths through pastures dotted with sheep and an occasional donkey, tracing stone walls, crossing stiles, and climbing hills that always reward your efforts with sweeping views of the Irish countryside.
+This morning, you set out toward Slea Head, where small farms cling to the steep slopes along the stunning Dingle Way.
+Your coastal walk begins between emerald-green farmland and the deep-blue Atlantic, revealing remnants of Iron Age life—most notably, the beehive huts once used by Eremite monks and early farmers.
+As you round the headland, you’re rewarded with breathtaking views of the Blasket Islands, once the westernmost inhabited lands in Europe.
+By 1953, the population had dwindled to just 22, and with no access to emergency services, the remaining residents relocated to the mainland.

-After lunch, travel north and trace the Wild Atlantic Way shoreline trail.
-Your walk along more spectacular coastline delivers you to Ballydavid where you may explore the pier and enjoy a pint overlooking Smerwick Harbor.
-Returning to Dingle, you stop to visit the medieval-era remains of Kilmalkedar, a National Monument of Ireland.
-The remarkable site preserves an unusually dense early Christian settlement that contributed to the evolution of the early Irish Church from the 6th to the 12th centuries.
+Following lunch, you’ll travel north along the Wild Atlantic Way, tracing more spectacular coastline on foot.
+Your afternoon walk delivers you to Ballydavid, where you can explore the pier and perhaps enjoy a pint overlooking Smerwick Harbor.
+On your return to Dingle, you’ll stop to visit the medieval ruins of Kilmalkedar, a National Monument of Ireland.
+This remarkable site preserves one of the most significant early Christian settlements in the country, influential in the evolution of the Irish Church from the 6th to the 12th centuries.

-Your tour finishes at the hotel after breakfast.
-Please note: The hotel will help you book a taxi, at your own expense, to either Killarney railway station, Cork Airport, or Shannon Airport.
-You are also welcome to join the motorcoach to Kinsale if you wish, departing at 8:45 a.m.
+Your tour concludes at the hotel after breakfast.
+Please note: The hotel staff will be happy to assist you in booking a taxi, at your own expense, to either Cork Airport (approximately 2 hours and 15 minutes) or Shannon Airport (approximately 2.5 hours).
+Alternatively, you are welcome to join the motorcoach transfer to Mallow train station, which departs at 8:15 a.m.
+The drive takes approximately one hour.

 Included Meals: Breakfast